You don't plan on breaking your foot. No one wakes up and decides it's a good day for a foot or ankle fracture. It's an accident. It's unplanned.

 So many people tell me that they didn't think their foot was broken because they were able to walk on it.
 Not being able to walk on a broken foot is an urban legend that has lasted for many years.

 The truth is that you are able to walk on a broken foot.
-Some people walk on a broken foot for days or weeks before they come in to get it checked.
-And they always are utterly surprised that the foot is broken because they’ve been walking on it.
+Some people walk on a broken foot going about their daily physical activity for days or weeks before they come in to get it checked.
+And they always are utterly surprised that the foot is broken because they've been walking on it.

 Treatment For a Broken Foot